| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

-PantsThese fighting pants first made their appearance in early 2006 in France, but soon became a hit at UK Festivals.
+PantsThese fighting pants first made their appearance in France, but soon became a hit at UK Festivals.
 It was not long before Karl was asked to produce a female version.
 They fly like a fighter kite hence they are not really for beginners.
 Available in a variety of colours, personal monograms can be requested.

 |